 Casualty and theft losses

 IRS allows exclusions, personal exemptions, deductions

-= Gross Income (earned, unearned, passive) less any allowable tax deductions and exemptions.
+= Gross Income (earned, unearned, passive) less any allowable tax deductions and exemptions( they act like coupons).

 GROSS INCOME MINUS TAX DEDUCTION (CONTRIBUTION TO RETIREMENT ACCOUNT)